 - You are remarried with children from a previous marriage.
 If you are remarried and have children from a previous marriage, your spouse could intentionally (or even unintentionally) disinherit your children.
 You can avoid this by naming the spouse as a lifetime beneficiary of the trust and then having assets pass onto your children after his or her death.

 You’ve Worked Hard To Protect & Grow Your Wealth – Let’s Keep It That Way

-You worked hard to save the money in those retirement accounts and your beneficiaries’ creditors shouldn’t be able take it from them.
-Let us show you how an SRT can help you protect your assets as well as provide tax deferred growth.
+You worked hard to save the money in those retirement accounts and your beneficiaries’ creditors shouldn’t be able to take it from them.
+Let us show you how an SRT can help you protect your assets as well as provide tax-deferred growth.
 NOW is the best time.

 Click below for the other parts in this series:

 Caution: Creditors Now Have Easy Access to Inherited IRAs